 You could make your children’s dream come true by taking them near the Pacific coast to try and spot whales, dolphins or penguins during your family stay in Chile.
 This could be the most magical moment of your journey!
 However, you have to be lucky to see the acrobatics of dolphins and whales.
 That is why we suggest a visit to the Humboldtp enguin natural reserve, in the north of Chiloé near Ancud.
 There you are more likely to see penguins between December and March, during their migration.

-As seen in the previous sections, the south is full of natural parks and reserves of all kinds, ideal for hiking enthusiasts.
+As we have seen in our previous sections, the South is full of natural parks and reserves of all kinds, ideal for hiking enthusiasts.
 Dozens of parks offer accessible hikes at different levels.
 Our favorites?
 Chiloé National Park, Alerce Andino Park and Huerquehue Reserve.

 Chiloé is known for its cultural heritage thanks to its 16 UNESCO Heritage Churches.